shaoyijia/al-folio/_posts/2023-09-10-apply-grad-school.md

 You definitely need to study hard in your undergraduate years, but honestly speaking, GPA, GRE/TOFEL scores don't have a hight weight in PhD admissions.
 It's wise to allocate more time to research or other more important things.

 #### Preparing for the Interviews
 After assembling your application package and completing your online applications in December, you might be tempted to take a break.
 But hold on – the journey isn't over!
-Most top CS programs include interviews as part of their admission process, given the abundance of strong applicants.
-It's crucial to be prepared for them.
+Most top CS programs include interviews as part of their admission process, given the abundance of strong applicants, it's crucial to be prepared for them.

 **A definitely asked question: Describe one of your research projects.**
 I didn't meet an exception in the 9 interviews I took.
 Therefore, it's wise to be well-prepared.
 Anticipating the time you'll be given for your response can be tricky, so I advise crafting a 3-sentence summary, a 5-minute detailed response, and a comprehensive 15-minute description of your project.
 You also need to be familiar with all the details around your chosen project since professors are likely to ask you some follow-up questions.
 Tailor your response to the specific professor you're conversing with.
 For instance, if they're well-versed in your field, you might skip the background information.
 If a segment of your work aligns with their interests, delve deeper into that area.